Please reach us at tom.simonelli@dmhoa.org if you cannot find an answer to your question.

 SERP is administered by the Milford Housing Development Corporation on behalf of the Delaware State Housing Authority.
 Residents can call (844) 413-0038 to see if they qualify.

-The following all link to exernal PDF files:
+The following all link to external PDF files or pages: